t-prinz/redhat_satellite/README.md

 Once the repository_set is identified, list the repositories with

+    hammer repository list --product "Red Hat Enterprise Linux Server" --organization Acme

+As an aside, the available repositories in a repository_set can be shown with

     hammer repository-set available-repositories --product "Red Hat Enterprise Linux Server" --organization Acme --name "Red Hat Enterprise Linux 7 Server (RPMs)"